yonghanjung/CausalDGP/CausalDGP/benchmark.md

 ## 📖 Overview

-**CausalDGP** provides a robust framework for causal inference research and experimentation.
-At its core, the library offers a `StructuralCausalModel` class and a suite of graph utility functions designed to handle complex causal structures.

-While the engine is general-purpose, this package also serves as a benchmark, providing a standardized collection of data generating processes (DGPs) from the causal inference literature.
-It's designed to help researchers evaluate causal estimators under various challenging scenarios, such as:
+This repository provides a standardized, easy-to-use collection of synthetic and semi-synthetic data generating processes (DGPs) for the task of estimating any identifiable causal effects from observational data and a causal graph.
+The goal is to offer a benchmark for evaluating the performance of causal estimators under various identification scenarios, such as

-* Back-door and front-door adjustment
+* Back-door adjustment
-* Unobserved confounding and "napkin" graphs
-* Longitudinal and sequential time-series data
+* Sequential time-series data
-* Complex graphical structures requiring advanced identification strategies
+* Front-door adjustment
+* Tian's adjustment
+* Napkin graph
+* Other complicated graphs

+Each DGP is implemented as a **StructuralCausalModel (SCM)**, allowing for flexible data generation and intervention.

 ---

-## ⚙️ The Core Engine

-The power of `CausalDGP` comes from two main components:

-* **`scm.py`**: Provides the `StructuralCausalModel` class, which allows you to define complex data generating processes by specifying variables, their causal parents, and their functional relationships.
-* **`graph.py`**: A suite of utility functions for graph manipulation and analysis, including topological sorting, finding ancestors, d-separation checks, and interactive graph visualization.

-For detailed API documentation, please see our `docs/` folder (coming soon).

----

-## 🚀 Quick Start: The Benchmark Application

-The easiest way to see `CausalDGP` in action is through the included benchmark generators (`generator.py`).
-These pre-built SCMs from the literature demonstrate the capabilities of the engine.
+## 💻 Data Generation Script

+We provide the Python script (`generator.py`) used to generate all datasets from their underlying SCMs.
+This allows researchers to generate new samples with different random seeds, sizes, or parameter settings.

 ### Setup